 | SubagentStop | Ignored |

-Rule of thumb: Exit code 2 only matters for “Pre” events (where blocking makes sense) and agent team events (where pausing/reassignment makes sense).
+Rule of thumb: Exit code 2 only matters for “Pre” events (where blocking makes sense), agent team events (where pausing/reassignment makes sense), ConfigChange (security enforcement), and WorktreeCreate (VCS setup validation).

 When matching MCP (Model Context Protocol) tool calls in PreToolUse or PostToolUse, use the mcp__<server>__<tool> naming pattern: